Francisco Morazán: Execution

-On September 11, 1842, a popular movement opposed to Morazán erupted in San José.
+On 11 September 1842, a popular movement opposed to Morazán erupted in San José.
 Led by Portuguese General António Pinto Soares, 400 men attacked Morazán's guard of 40 Salvadorans.
 Morazán and his men managed to repel the attacks and retreat to their headquarters.
 The fighting continued bloody and relentless, and the insurgents increased to 1,000, while the number of the besieged diminished.
 Chaplain José Castro then proposed a capitulation to Morazán ensuring his life, but he refused.
 After 88 hours of fighting, Morazán and his closest collaborators resolved to break the siege.
 General José Cabañas with 30 men held the retreat, which made it possible for the others to flee towards Cartago.

 But the insurrection had spread there too, so Morazán turned for help to his friend, Pedro Mayorga.
 But Mayorga betrayed him, and turned him over to his enemies along with generals, Vicente Villaseñor, José Saravia and José Trinidad Cabañas.
 Saravia committed suicide, Villaseñor attempted the same but survived.
 Subsequently, Morazán and Vicente Villaseñor were sentenced to death.
 On September 15, Morazán and Villaseñor were transferred to the central plaza in San José.

 Before his execution, Morazán dictated his famous will to his son, Francisco.
 In it, he calls his death "murder" and declares, "I do not have enemies, nor the smaller resentment I take to the grave against my murderers, I forgive them and wish them the greatest good."
 When he was done, a chair was offered to him but he refused it.
 Seated next to him was Gen. Villaseñor, sedated and almost unconscious.
 Morazán then said, "Dear friend, posterity will do us justice" and crossed himself.
 A few minutes later, Morazán himself commanded the firing squad that ended his life and that of Villaseñor.

-With his death, the nation lost a man described by José Martí as "a powerful genius, a strategist, a speaker, a true statesman, perhaps the only one Central America has ever produced".
-In 1848, the government of José María Castro sent Morazán's remains to El Salvador, fulfilling one of his last wishes.
+Morazán was exhumed by the Costa Rican government in 1848 and his remains were repatriated to El Salvador the following year.
+The Salvadoran government under Captain General Gerardo Barrios gave him an official burial ceremony in 1859.
+Morazán was buried in the Cemetery of Distinguished Citizens in San Salvador.
+In 2026, his remains were relocated to a mausoleum in the Central American Garden in Historic Downtown San Salvador.